-The Department of Justice and Policy Studies offers a range of study options, including a master’s of science in Criminal Justice, majors in Community and Justice Studies and Criminal Justice and four minors.
+The Department of Justice and Policy Studies offers a range of study options, including a Master of Criminal Justice, majors in Community and Justice Studies and Criminal Justice, and four minors.

 The department uses an interdisciplinary approach as it partners with community groups to emphasize understanding public service organizations, problem solving, values in public policies, civic activism and strategies for changing organizations.
 For example, students in the multi-campus and community course have partnered with the Greensboro Housing Coalition to create a documentary on housing problems and an analysis of the City Condemnation Policy.
 They students presented their findings at a public gathering that was covered by local media.